fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Get-ACSManagementService.md

 ```

 ## DESCRIPTION
-The **Get-ACSManagementService** cmdlet gets the status and settings of the azure_2 Consistent Storage (ACS) management service.
+The **Get-ACSManagementService** cmdlet gets the status and settings of the Azure Consistent Storage (ACS) management service.

 ## EXAMPLES